 That means telling everyone about it.

 - Start with your family and friends that you’re selling.
-Its cheap, easy, and free.
-Make a round of calls to friends and family to let them know you’re selling (you might not be selling directly to them, but they may know someone… even if they are across the country)…
+Its affordable, easy, and free.
+Make a round of calls to friends and family to let them know you’re selling (you might not be selling directly to them, but they may connect you with someone… even if they are across the country)…

 - Go knock at doors throughout the community and let them know if they have any friends or family looking to move into this park, that you’re giving out a $500 referral for a buyer.
 If you have a flyer for your open house, give it to them…